Charging penalties: suspending penalties: managing suspensions: introduction

 The Central Penalty Team (CPT) manages suspended penalties on behalf of

-- Local Compliance (unless there is a Customer Relationship Manager (CRM) in which case LC will manage their own suspended penalty) and
+- Local Compliance (unless there is a Customer Compliance Manager (CCM) in which case LC will manage their own suspended penalty) and

 - Special Investigations.